USCiLab/cereal/_includes/serialization_archives.markdown

 Adding more archives to cereal is a fairly simple process that requires understanding a few key functions and some base types.

-### Prologues, Epilogues, and Serialization Functions
+### Prologues, epilogues, and serialization functions

  Special functions are called immediately before and immediately after every type is serialized, called `prologue` and `epilogue`.
 The default cases for these functions looks like (found in `<cereal/cereal.hpp>`):